 Intangible assets arose as a result of the valuation placed on the original six Tanzanian licences acquired on the acquisition of Edenville (Tanzania) Limited.
 The allocation price was based on the price paid to acquire these the Group's licences.

-These assets are reviewed for impairment annually alongside the coal production assets
+These assets are reviewed for impairment annually alongside the coal production assets.(see note 4 for Critical accounting estimates and judgements).

 17. Inventories